Driving innovations forward through RDEC Scheme

 Navigating the accounting and taxation aspects of an RDEC claim can be tangled, and this underscores the significance of engaging R&D tax specialists who possess expertise in addressing both the tax and accounting policy ramifications.

-How to make an RDEC claim?
+How can I make an RDEC claim?

 To receive your entitlement, you must complete 7 main steps when making an RDEC claim.
 These steps determine the outcome of your application and how you'll receive the rewards from your R&D efforts, whether it's in the form of credit carried forward or a direct cash payment to your bank.